Ketansuhaas/mypage/_pages/about.md

 ### 2024

-- **Master's Thesis (upcoming)**
-  - How are humans so good at making predictions with very few features?
-  - Does abstraction complexity of the data alter the predictions?
-  - Examining a specific background process behind making efficient predictions.

-- **Upcoming paper in diffusion models**
-  - SCoPE Diffusion: Scheduling interpolation of Coarse-to-fine Prompt Embeddings (under preparation)
-  - Modified denoising process in latent diffusion models for text-alignment in complex scenes
-  - Inspired by how humans create mental images and how human artists break down the painting process

 - **My first cognitive science/psychology paper**
   - GPT-4o shows humanlike patterns of cognitive consistency moderated by free choice (Paper under review)
   - Some aspects of cognition that are unique to humans have not yet been fully addressed in LLMs